viiri/gatekeeper/docs/user-guide.md

 client-secret: <CLIENT_SECRET>
 # the interface definition you wish the proxy to listen, all interfaces is specified as ':<port>', unix sockets as unix://<REL_PATH>|</ABS PATH>
 listen: :3000
+# port on which metrics and health endpoints will be available, if not specified it will be on above specified port
+listen-admin: :4000
 # whether to enable refresh tokens
 enable-refresh-tokens: true
 # the location of a certificate you wish the proxy to use for TLS support
 tls-cert:
 # the location of a private key for TLS
 tls-private-key:
+# TLS options related to admin listener
+tls-admin-cert:
+tls-admin-private-key:
+tls-admin-ca-certificate:
+tls-admin-client-certificate:
 # the redirection URL, essentially the site URL, note: /oauth/callback is added at the end
 redirection-url: http://127.0.0.1:3000
 # the encryption key used to encode the session state